simplicitesoftware/docs/content/CTG_50_docs/CTG_25_front/LSN_10_theme/theme.md

 | Contents           | Padding Y              | [0;300]: defines the padding-top & padding-bottom of all elements displayed in different containers (texts, sub-panels, ...), thus modifying container's height.       |
 | Background         | Color                  | Any: defines the color of your whole background, noticeable mainly on the `WORK` part of the UI.                                                                       |

-* **Main**: in this section you will define the values for the permanent elements in your Simplicité instances' UI, such as the header, footer and also the navigation breadcrumb.
+* **Main**: configures the permanent UI elements, including the header, footer, and navigation breadcrumb.

 ![](theme-editor-style-main.png)